Syncing your Booking.com calendar to third-party calendars

 - Setting up Flash Deals

-- How to set up flexible children rates for your property
+- Setting up flexible children rates

 - Setting up US State Rates

-- Understanding the Getaway Deal
+- Understanding the Getaway Deal for partners

 - Setting up Monthly Rate Plans

 - Setting up an Early Booker Rate Plan

 - Updates to date changes for non-refundable bookings

 - Flexible children rates – per-child pricing explained